 North Memorial prevailed in this case because it did not have a strict policy whereby it refused to accommodate applicants’ and employees’ religious practices.
 Rather, the policy was that religious practices would be accommodated so long as doing so did not impose an undue hardship on the employer.
 That is not an unlawful employment practice.

-If you need assistance with drafting proper employment policies or other employment-related issues, please do not hesitate to call Don Knudsen at 605-719-3420 or email at email@example.com.
+If you need assistance with drafting proper employment policies or other employment-related issues, please do not hesitate to call our firm at (605) 342-1078.